 Volunteers under the age of 14 may volunteer at LAHSA headquarters but cannot volunteer during the Homeless Count.

-Our margin of error is less than 5%.
+Our margin of error is less than 2%.
 We rely heavily on the knowledge of residents to help us count in their areas.
-That’s why it is important for volunteers to come out and support the Count in their neighborhoods.
+That’s why it is really important for volunteers to come out and support the effort in their neighborhoods.

-There are four components of the Homeless Count.
-One of the components is the Demographic Survey, where we survey a sample of 5,000 to 7,000 people experiencing homelessness.
-This survey allows us to confidently estimate demographic characteristics such as veteran status, race, and gender for the entire homeless population in our area.
+There are four components to the Homeless Count.
+The most publicized is the Street Count when thousands of volunteers conduct a visual tally.
+The second component is the Shelter and Institution Count where we ask service providers and institutions to report on how many homeless individuals occupied their facilities on the night of the Count.
+The third component is the Youth Count, which is survey-based.
+Youth experiencing homelessness are extremely difficult to identify by sight so we rely on a survey-based methodology.
+The fourth component is the demographic survey.
+This survey allows us to confidently estimate demographic characteristics such as veteran status, race, and gender for the entire homeless population in our Continuum of Care.
 This demographic information is also applied to the tally sheets collected during the Street Count.

 Homelessness is a complex issue with a number of contributing factors, ranging from systemic injustices to the health of the economy.
 In Los Angeles, our main challenge is that we have one of the least affordable housing markets in America.
 LA County needs over 565,000 new affordable housing units for low-income renters—16,000 more than the previous year.
 Since 2000, median rent in Los Angeles County has increased 32% while median renter household income has decreased 3%.